Political positions of Sarah Palin: NATO, Russia, Georgia, and Ukraine

-Palin has said that the former Soviet states of Georgia and Ukraine should be admitted into NATO, and that if Russia invaded a NATO signatory country, the United States should be prepared to go to war in that country's defense.
+In 2008, Palin said that the former Soviet states of Georgia and Ukraine should be admitted into NATO, and that if Russia invaded a NATO signatory country, the United States should be prepared to go to war in that country's defense.
+Following the Russian invasion of Georgia, which she claimed was unprovoked, she suggested Russia might invade Ukraine next.

 Palin opposes New START, a bilateral nuclear arms reduction treaty between the United States and the Russian Federation.
 She argued that the treaty is "one-sided" because it "actually requires the U.S. to reduce our nuclear weapons and allows the Russians to increase theirs."
 Palin further said that the treaty's link between offensive and defensive weapons "virtually guarantees that either we limit our missile defenses or the Russians will withdraw from the treaty."

+After the Russian invasion of Ukraine she advocated for a reduction in U.S. military aid to Ukraine and criticized U.S. involvement in the conflict.

 Foreign aid

-Palin criticized President Obama for committing $2 billion to Egypt's new government as part of a $20 billion aid package pledged at the 37th G8 summit to Arab Spring states.
+In 2011, Palin criticized President Obama for committing $2 billion to Egypt's new government as part of a $20 billion aid package pledged at the 37th G8 summit to Arab Spring states.
 She noted Egypt's "history of corruption when it comes to utilizing American aid" and the possibility of the Muslim Brotherhood taking the reins of Egypt's government.
 "Throwing borrowed money around is not sound economic policy.
 And throwing borrowed money around the developing world is not sound foreign policy," Palin said.
 "Foreign assistance should go to American allies that need it and appreciate it, and for humanitarian purposes when it can truly make a difference."